)

 What’s the cheapest insurance company for a Nissan Altima

-Novo is the cheapest car insurance company for a Nissan Altima, with an average rate of $81 per month, according to our data.
-Still, you should compare rates because Novo may not be the cheapest option for your specific situation.
+USAA is the cheapest auto insurance company for a Nissan Altima, with an average rate of $67 per month, according to our data.
+Still, you should compare rates because not every driver will qualify for USAA coverage.
+State Farm and Allstate also offer affordable rates, at $73 and $95 per month, respectively.

 How much is car insurance for a 2025 Nissan Altima?